callumreid/reverso/MOBILE_AUDIO_PLAYBACK_BUG.md

 # Mobile Audio Playback Bug - Critical Issue

 ## Summary
 Audio playback was completely broken on mobile (iOS Safari and Chrome incognito).
 Recording worked perfectly and playback worked on desktop, but mobile devices produced no sound.
-Playback has now been fixed by generating a standards-compliant WAV blob for the HTMLAudioElement fallback and tightening shared AudioContext handling.
+Playback has now been fixed by generating a standards-compliant WAV blob for the HTMLAudioElement fallback, preferring the element path on mobile/touch devices, and tightening shared AudioContext handling.

 ## Symptoms
 - User records audio successfully on mobile (mic indicator appears, recording duration increments)